erw-1/taskTru/README.md

 **taskTru** is a Windows utility that lets you make task windows click-through, topmost and transparent.

-Perfect for PIP (Picture In Picture) apps!
+Perfect for PIP (Picture In Picture) apps & anything you want to overlay over your apps!

 ## Features
 - **Click-Through**: pass mouse clicks through the specified window and disables its interactions.